YasmineBB/curated/README.md

 ![Product-detail](./documentation/readme/product-detail.png)

 Once a product is selected, the user is taken to the product detail page which lists all the same information, as well as the option of adding the item to the basket.
 As the pieces are one off, there is only one quantity of each item.
 If a user already has the product in their basket, and they try to add it again, they receive a message alert stating 'there is only one of these, and you have it in your basket.
-They are also unable to adjust the quantity box.
+They are also unable to adjust the quantity box. for

 #### Shopping Basket Page